leonardoce/guisim/README.md

 * the diameter and the scale length in **inches**
 * the frequency is measured in **hertz**

+You can specify the properties of strings using different unit of measure, if you like.
+Just have a look at the examples in the data file.

 Every string set is described in `data/string_sets.ini`:

 ```